This page forms part of our blog which contains a series of hints, tips and advice for consumers and tradespeople.

-Any fixing system that claims to be “wet” is one that uses cement as the primary method to secure the roof tiles in place.
+Any fixing system that claims to be “wet” is one that uses concrete mortar as the primary method to secure the roof tiles in place.

-The photo below shows ridge tiles being bedded onto cement:
+The photo below shows ridge tiles being bedded onto mortar:

 Why Wet Systems Fail

-While most people think that cement is a strong material that’ll last forever, the truth is often very different.
+While most people think that concrete mortar is a strong material that’ll last forever, the truth is often very different.

-When a roof on a typical house is constructed, the weight of the tiles presses down onto the roof timbers and there’s some flexing and movement.
+When a roof on a typical house is constructed, the weight of the tiles presses down onto the roof timbers and causes some flexing and movement.

 Most new houses will experience between 5-30mm of movement in the roof.
 This usually occurs within the first few years after construction.

-While this is quite normal, it does have an effect on the cement which is holding the tiles in place.
+While this is quite normal, it does have an effect on the mortar which is holding the tiles in place.

 The end result is often something similar to this: